mwvd/damp/README.md

 ![alt text](https://raw.githubusercontent.com/mwvd/damp/gh-pages/assets/1.png "screen")

-a publishing experiment for a post-paper society :ocean: :leaves:
+a publishing experiment for a post-paper society :ocean: :leaves: this is something lean and deliberate.
+It's called '**damp**'

-print is falling off but it's still half exciting. this will be something leaner and more deliberate.
-I'm calling it '**damp**'

-I'm looking for artists, writers, and devs to contribute

-I want to integrate every experience - one page of composition & movement & ideas & maybe even secrets
+this is an exploration of what it is like to be young in the 21st century. this is an exploration of what it is like to have been born at the end of a millenium.

+presented in 2 chapters

 ```

 damp magazine {
     issue #1: oil money;
-    coming: july 11th;
+    coming: when it's done and ready;
     }

 ```